 The body in Scripture is never shameful — it is the good creation of God, made for His glory and destined for resurrection.
 The Incarnation is the ultimate vindication of physical existence: "The Word became flesh" (John 1:14).
 Paul's uses of sōma include: (1) the physical human body, which is the temple of the Holy Spirit (1 Corinthians 6:19-20) and must be presented as a living sacrifice (Romans 12:1); (2) the Body of Christ — the church as a living organism with many members, diverse gifts, mutual interdependence, and Christ as the head (1 Corinthians 12; Ephesians 4:15-16); (3) the resurrected body — glorified, imperishable, and the vessel of eternal life (1 Corinthians 15:44).
 Gnostic contempt for the body has no place in Christian theology.

 BODY, n.
 1. The frame of an animal; the material substance of an animal or plant.
 2. Matter, as opposed to spirit; the physical frame of a human being, as opposed to the soul.
 3. A person; a human being.
 4. A collective mass; a number of individuals spoken of collectively — as "a body of men."
-5. In theology, the body of Christ is his church, composed of all true believers, of which he is the Head.
+5. In theology, the body of Christ is His church, composed of all true believers, of which He is the Head.

 1 Corinthians 6:19–20 — "Your body is a temple of the Holy Spirit within you...
 So glorify God in your body."